Mihama-ku: History

 Being land formerly underwater, Mihama had no predecessor towns or villages before the reform of the old provincial system in 1872.

-Reclamation of 19 kilometers of white sand beach and mudflats along the shore of Tokyo Bay began in 1912, with the construction of Japan’s first civilian aerodrome.
+Reclamation of 19 kilometers of white sand beach and mudflats along the shore of Tokyo Bay began in 1912, with the construction of Japan's first civilian aerodrome.
 The site is commemorated today by the Inage Civil Aviation Commemoration Center.
 Following World War II, the expanding Tokyo Metropolis created a demand for additional factory locations and public housing.
-The development of the Kaihin New Town from 1969-1995 was one such project.
+The development of the Kaihin New Town from 1969 to 1995 was one such project.
 With the promotion of Chiba to a designated city with additional autonomy from Chiba prefecture and the central government on April 1, 1992, Mihama Ward was created as an administrative unit.

 Economy

 Mihama Ward is largely a regional commercial center and bedroom community for central Chiba and Tokyo.
 The newly developed waterfront area of Kaihin Makuhari is in Mihama-ku.

-ÆON has its headquarters in Mihama-ku.

-ÆON, Seiko Instruments and several other companies are headquartered in the Makuhari business district of Mihama-ku.
+Aeon, Seiko Instruments and several other companies are headquartered in the Makuhari business district of Mihama-ku.
 Japan's second largest convention center Makuhari Messe and Chiba Marine Stadium, the home ground of the Chiba Lotte Marines baseball team are located in Kaihin Makuhari.